16 min read

 The underlined words are likely all keywords that match the search query of users.
 Keywords help you make the most of your ads, ensuring your messages resonate with users who need your legal services.

-You’ll also want to include a strong call to action (CTA) to close the deal and convince new leads to click your ad.
+You’ll also want to include a strong call to action (CTA) to close the deal and convince lawyer leads to click your ad.
 Make sure your intentions are clear and only have one CTA per ad.

 Some great examples of CTAs are: